How Much Do Solar Panels Cost in 2026?

 How to save money on solar panels

 The first thing is to make sure your electrical loads are as small as can be, according to Flores.
-(Considering the difference between a 7-kW system and an 8-kW system is almost $3,000, it's smart to get your electrical loads as low as possible before going solar.)

-“If you have a 20-year-old refrigerator, aging air conditioning or electric baseboard heating,” he said, “it might make sense to replace some of your appliances first.”
+“If you have a 20-year-old refrigerator, aging air conditioning or electric baseboard heating,” he explained, “it might make sense to replace some of your appliances first.”
 Reducing your electrical load now means you’ll need fewer solar panels to power your house.

 How to pay for solar panels